shariq1989/cookbook/content/recipe/aloo_beef_qeema.md

 #### Can I make qeema vegetarian?
 Can I make it vegan?

 Yes, I like The Ultimate Beefless Ground from Gardein.
-I tried to link it for you all, but they only have it by the case on the Amazon affiliate site, and who needs that?
-Anyway, use the Beefless Ground in place of the meat.
-To make the recipe vegan, you will also need to replace the ghee.
+I tried to link it, but they only have it by the case on the Amazon affiliate site, and who needs that?
+Anyway, use the Beefless Ground in place of meat.
+To make the recipe vegan, you will also need to also replace the ghee.
 I suggest using vegan butter because it would have the same or similar effect.

 #### Is qeema keto or low-carb?

-It is, as long as you omit the potatoes from this recipe.
+Qeema fits both low-carb and keto macros.
 I even calculated the macros for one serving to make it easier.

 * CARBS– 4 Net Carbs
 * PROTEIN– 26g